 Although the Sciences and Social Sciences are dramatically different in terms of the strength of the underlying relationship of the journal performance metrics considered in this paper, the actual empirical relationships are broadly similar.
-As Article Influence is a modification of 5YIF, although they have different definitions, it is perhaps not surprising that the two scores are highly and positively correlated.
+As both Article Influence and 5YIF are measured over a five-year period, although based on different definitions, it is perhaps not altogether surprising that the two scores are highly and positively correlated.

-Given the very high correlations between the Eigenfactor score and Total Citations, and between the Article Influence score and 5YIF, and the corresponding high $R^2$ values for the simple linear regressions, the Eigenfactor score and Article Influence score would not seem to be entirely necessary for the Social Sciences, and not at all necessary for the Sciences, relative to the leading journal performance measures that are already available, namely Total Citations and 5YIF, respectively.
+Given the very high correlations between the Eigenfactor score (or Journal Influence) and Total Citations, and between the Article Influence score and 5YIF, and the corresponding high R^2 values for the simple linear regressions, the Eigenfactor score and Article Influence score would not seem to be entirely necessary for the Social Sciences, and not at all necessary for the Sciences, relative to the leading journal performance measures that are already available, namely Total Citations and 5YIF, respectively.
+This statement holds in spite of the fact that neither the Eigenfactor score (or Journal Influence) or Article Influence score suffers from coercive journal self citations, whereas Total Citations and 5YIF are affected by coercive journal self citations, though to unknown degrees.